 - Customize your site in a visual editor.
-For instance, you can decide how many episodes will appear on the front page, in how many columns, what will be displayed in each episode box, change all colors, and much more.
+For instance, you can decide how many episodes will appear on the front page, and in how many columns.
+Determine what will be displayed in each episode box, change all colors, and much more.

 - Get a completely brandable and customizable audio player.
-Transistor requires $99/month for you to remove the branding on their audio player, but on Podcastpage you don’t have that limitation.
+Transistor requires $99/month for you to remove the branding on their audio player.
+With Podcastpage, you don’t have that limitation.

 You can use our custom audio player, make it a sticky player that continues to play even if your visitors move other pages across the site, or use the embed audio player from Transistor if you prefer.